ScyLabs/HookBundle/README.md

 public function showHook(string $template,string $hookName)
 ```
 The first parameter is the target template NameSpace.
 Ex : layout.html.twig<br/>
-The second parameter is the hook name and it is used for connect PHP classes in this door.
+The second parameter is the hook name and it is used to connect PHP classes in this door.
 <br/><br>
-You can send _self in first parameter. _self is a actual template NameSpace
+You can send _self in first parameter. _self is the current template NameSpace <br/>
+It is important to add "raw" filter to interprete Hook's html.
 ```twig
 {{ showHook(_self,'my_custom_hook')) | raw }}